CheshireMinded/template/docs/development-setup.md

 # Developer Setup Guide

-This document explains how to set up a local development environment for the web platform monorepo, including:
+This document explains how to set up a local development environment for this template repository, including:

 - Node.js + npm
 - Docker